 - Ross K, Burger T. Face to face(book) : social media, political campaigning and the unbearable lightness of being there.
 Political Science 2014, 66(1), 46-62.

 - Ross K. Women in Decision-Making Structures in Media.
 In: Vega Montiel,A, ed.
 Media and Gender: A Scholarly Agenda for the Global Alliance on Media and Gender.
 Geneva: UNESCO, 2014, pp.37-40.

 - Ross K, ed.
 A Handbook of Gender, Sex and Media.
 Boston: Wiley Blackwell, 2012.

 - Ross K. Sex, politics and news: still tricky after all these years.
 In: Maggie Inchley and John Vice, ed.
 Women's Voices: 100 years of women's suffrage.
 Hansard, 2018.
-In Preparation.
+Submitted.

 - Ross K. Women, politics, media: a case to answer.
 In: Monika Djerf-Pierre, Maria Edstrom, Karen Ross, ed.
 Women and Media.
 NORDICOM, 2019.
 In Preparation.

 - Ross K, ed.
 The Wiley-Blackwell Encyclopaedia of Gender, Media and Communication.
 US: Wiley-Blackwell, 2019.
 In Preparation.